ppatierno/formula1-telemetry/README.md

 ## Season selection

 In order to select the season to be used for teams, drivers and tracks, you need to set the `F1_TELEMETRY_SEASON` environment variable when starting the application using the library itself.
+By default, without the environment variable set, the 2020 season data is used.

 ## Build